 HOweveThese vegan gingerbread cookies are not only great tasting, they can also be strung on the tree for simple holiday decor.
 These make for a fun pastime that the whole family can get in on.

-Gingerbread has a special place in my heart…perhaps it’s the German in me, or the fact that I never really had the western variety growing up.
+Gingerbread has a special place in my heart.
+Perhaps it’s the German in me, or the fact that I never really had the western gingerbread growing up.
 Lebkuchen, or German gingerbread, was found aplenty in our home during the holidays, and while it’s delicious on it’s own, I prefer North American gingerbread any day.

 I send you off with my warmest greetings and love.
 Whatever your traditions this time of year, I wish you happiness, health, gratitude and simple joys this season with family and friends…carry it with you all year!

 Happy Holidays from myself all of us at BAKED!